Universal healthcare for all is inevitable. Having said that, let’s begin with striking the red-hot iron.

 Everything is in flux here and a more urgent and complicated question than ever before arises of survival of human society.

-Universal severance package to advert economic, social and not to mention political crisis, presents itself forward as a go-to solution and becomes centre stage of popular discourse.
+Universal severance package to advert economic, social and not to mention political crisis, presents itself forward as a go-to solution and becomes center stage of popular discourse.
 Everything else is out of the window.

 But the inevitable realities of the unfolding 21st century will take a gradual slope towards its complete arrival.
 Given us all the time to plan and place in a counter infrastructure in order to replace or slower the inevitable discourse.